 2.8 Employee Benefits Short-term obligations

-Liabilities for wages and salaries including nonmonetary benefits that are expected to be settled within the operating cycle after the end of the period in which the employees render the related services are recognised in the period in which the related services
+Liabilities for wages and salaries including nonmonetary benefits that are expected to be settled within the operating cycle after the end of the period

-are rendered and are measured at the undiscounted amount expected to be paid.
+in which the employees render the related services are recognized in the period in which the related services are rendered and are measured at the undiscounted amount expected to be paid.

 Other long-term employee benefit obligations

 Liabilities for leave encashment and compensated absences which are not expected to be settled wholly within the operating cycle after the end of the period in which the employees render the related service are measured at the present value of the estimated future cash outflows which is expected to be paid using the projected unit credit method.
 The benefits are discounted using the market yields at the end of the reporting period on Government bonds that have terms approximating to the terms of the related obligation.
-Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in Statement of Profit and Loss.
+Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognized in Statement of Profit and Loss.

 Post-employment obligations Defined benefit plans

 The Company has defined benefit plans namely Gratuity Fund for employees.
-The Gratuity Fund is recognised by the Income Tax Authorities and is administered through Trust set up by the Company.
+The Gratuity Fund is recognized by the Income Tax Authorities and is administered through Trust set up by the Company.
 Any shortfall in the size of the fund maintained by the Trust is additionally provided for in Statement of Profit and Loss.

-The liability or asset recognised in the Balance Sheet in respect of gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
+The liability or asset recognized in the Balance Sheet in respect of gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
 The defined benefit obligation is calculated annually by Actuary using the projected unit credit method.

 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.